 Antenatal and postnatal care is shared between a hospital specialist, your GP Practice and the local Midwife.

-The minor surgery clinic runs every week on Tuesdays from 8am till 12pm.
+The minor surgery clinic runs every week on Wednesdays from 8.00am - 12.00pm.

 The Practice is able to provide a range of services not covered by the NHS.
 These include certain travel vaccinations, medical insurance and legal reports, pre-employment medicals and HGV driving medicals.
 An appointment will need to be made and a standard fee will be charged.
 Full details are available from reception, please contact Ali.